 16. Get Content Get Customers: Turn Prospects into Buyers with Content Marketing

 Whether you’re new to the world of content marketing, or you’re looking for a broader perspective on the subject, this is the book for you.
 Content Marketing Institute founder Joe Pulizzi describes how content marketing emerged as the important strategy it is today.

 Featuring real-world case studies, hard-earned insights and actionable lessons, “Get Content Get Customers” shows its readers how to approach content production as a strategy for growth.
-Pulizzi also demonstrates how content can be utilized effectively in industries as varied as retail, law and software development.
+Pulizzi also demonstrates how content can be utilized effectively in industries as varied as retail, law and insurance software development.

 17. Buyer Personas

 By Adele Revella